 I love my life in Fauglia, that it's in the province of Pisa but 20km from Livorno.
 I've met nice people and new friends.
 With 2 moms we started to walk around Pisa to discover new places and have a lot of fun.
 My life is now divided between Fauglia where I can have my "everyday" normal but nice routine, and Podere Vignali where I'm very happy to meet people from other countries and makes new friends, like you Marissa.

 When you read this ragu recipe for the first time, resist the impression that it's too simple, that the flavor will be bland - my first thoughts and oh, so wrong.
-(The same goes for this Bolognese Sauce, Bucatini all'Amatriciana, Pasta Aglio e Olio and Cheesy Italian Meatballs too.)
+(The same goes for this Bolognese Sauce, Bucatini all'Amatriciana, Pasta Aglio e Olio and Cheesy Italian Meatballs too.
+You could use this sauce in my Lasagna with Cottage Cheese recipe too.)
 When you make it, resist the urge to add more flavors such as pepper or herbs.
 I promise that you'll be rewarded with a complex, chunky, even magic, pasta sauce.
+And it's so fun to make pasta from scratch - this food processor pasta dough makes it fast and easy.

 How to Make Ragu Sauce